merkletreejs/merkletreejs/README.md

 - [Why is the full Merkle path needed to verify a transaction?](https://bitcoin.stackexchange.com/questions/50674/why-is-the-full-merkle-path-needed-to-verify-a-transaction)

 - [Where is Double hashing performed in Bitcoin?](https://bitcoin.stackexchange.com/questions/8443/where-is-double-hashing-performed-in-bitcoin)

+## Contributing

+Pull requests are welcome!

+For contributions please create a new branch and submit a pull request for review.

 ## License